 Read our blog for the latest on how Backbone is making a difference.

 Backbone believes women and children who have experienced violence and abuse are best placed to tell us where the system is and isn’t working.
 But it usually isn’t safe for women survivors of abuse to speak out individually.
 The Backbone Collective invites them to join its members’ Collective.
-Through this Collective, women join forces with one another and draw strength from their solidarity and shared experiences.
 Backbone listens to these members and provides a safe way for their voices to be heard by those in authority.
+Women tell us they draw strength from their solidarity and shared experiences.

 Click here to join The Backbone Collective if you and/or your children are survivors of abuse.